sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

     }

 ### Future regressions
-The three test expamles make verify the behavior of the Screw-Your-Neighbor system on basis of game rules.
-These rule will never change, as the game rules have been agreed and specified in advance.
+The three test examples verify the behavior of the Screw-Your-Neighbor system on basis of game rules.
+These rules will not change, as the game rules have been agreed and specified in advance.
 So no matter how the method under test is being changed, the result of their executions must always be the same.
-These methods are therefore very important for regression testing, to ensure no new code breaks a working implementation of the game rules.
+These tests are therefore very important for regression testing, to ensure no new code breaks a working implementation of the game rules.
+The tests may be adapted for future testing in terms of extension with more assertions, because with implementation changes new information may be available that has to be checked.
+But the assertions in place will stay valid unless there happens an agreed rule / behavior change.

-All three tests cover core functionalities of the game system.
-The methods are all very often called during the game, so thorough testing is of high interest.
+All three tests cover core functionalities of the game system, so thorough testing is of high interest.

-### GameBuilder class
+### GameBuilder, MatchBuilder class
-The GameBuilder allows to instantiate a game at any point in time resp. possible state during the game.
+The GameBuilder and MatchBuilder allow to instantiate a game at any point in time resp. possible state.
+With different methods one can configure the game by adding players, distributing them cards, letting them play cards etc.

-As a test writer you are responsible of setting up the game according to the rules and with consistent data (i.e. not creating two players and distributing one of them three and the other one only two cards.)
+The writer of the test is responsible of setting up the game according to the rules and with consistent data (i.e. not creating two players and distributing one of them three and the other one only two cards) to create a valid test.
 [Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/util/GameBuilder.java)

-### MatchBuilder class

 ### CardValue class
 With this class we can very easily instantiate cards and it provides in addition a method to